perldude/perldude/README.md

 * I’m in the [Internet Movie Database](https://www.imdb.com/name/nm0838250)
 * I have pulled someone out of a burning car
 * The farthest I have ridden my bike is [119 miles](https://www.strava.com/activities/1552310223)
+* My hair used to be quite a bit longer than it is now
+* I've even attended the Academy Awards

 ## Goals